20180404_172406.jpg

 Joining experts Monica Kerrigan from Jhpiego, author Dr. Paul Richards, and Mouna Mayoufi of International Rescue Committee, Power for All's CMO William Brent highlighted the fact that one billion people are still served by health clinics without electricity, and pointed to a number of innovations happening in the renewable energy sector that are having positive impact on healthcare delivery.
 Watch the full webinar here, with a write-up here by Zilient.

-Peak Research Director Nominated For Award
+Power for All Research Director Nominated For Award

 Power for All’s Research Director Rebekah Shirley was in Paris this month to represent Power for All at the Schneider Electric Innovation Summit.
 See details on the summit here.